 But if these pacific measures are ineffectual, and it appears that the only way to safety is through fields of blood, I know you would not turn your faces from your foes, but will, undauntedly, press forward, until tyranny is trodden under foot, and you have fixed your adored goddess Liberty, on the American throne.7

 Tragically, Joseph Warren himself would die in a field of blood just three months later.

-While other Sons of Liberty such as John Hancock, Samuel Adams, and John Adams convened in Philadelphia as delegates to the Continental Congress, Warren borrowed a musket and headed to Bunker Hill—and to what would be the Battle of Bunker Hill of June 17, 1775.
+While other Sons of Liberty such as John Hancock, Samuel Adams, and John Adams convened in Philadelphia as delegates to the Continental Congress, Warren borrowed a musket and headed to Bunker Hill—and to what would be the Battle of Bunker Hill.
 Although he had been appointed a major general by the Massachusetts Provincial Congress just three days earlier, Warren left the command to General Israel Putnam and Colonel William Prescott and insisted on fighting with the volunteers in the fiercest part of the battle.
 He knew his fellow patriots were vastly outnumbered and wanted to encourage them with his example.
 He fought alongside them until he was out of ammunition.
 Although the patriots inflicted heavy casualties on the British, they were outnumbered two to one and ultimately had to retreat.
 During the retreat, after Warren was recognized by a British officer, he was struck and killed by a musket ball to the head.
 The scene was depicted in John Trumbull’s iconic painting, The Death of General Warren at the Battle of Bunker’s Hill, 17 June, 1775.8

 Joseph Warren helped ignite the revolution with his oration on March 6, 1775.
 Had he not died so soon in defense of liberty, he likely would have been among the most important leaders of the American Revolution and subsequent founding.